 As the figure shows, however, results are very different in the 3F condition.
 In groups with a majority of women, both men and women were substantially more likely to choose a woman as most influential at least once, and we see little evidence that this difference is driven primarily by women.
 If anything, the opposite is true.
 Following the same approach we used in the 1F condition, if influence votes were allocated at random in 3F groups, we would expect about 84% of participants to vote for a woman at least once.
 The actual result among men was 83%.
 In other words, the structural changes in group gender composition essentially erase men's unwillingness to vote for women.
 By contrast, only 65% of women voted for a woman as most influential in 3F groups.
-With this pattern of results, we see little reason to conclude that homophily among women drove women's increased influence in 3F groups.
-To the extent that men and women differed in the 3F condition, women, not men, were less likely to see women as authoritative.
+With this pattern of results, we see little

-$^{^{16}}$ Results are robust to controls.
-See Appendix Table B4 for details.
+$^{^{18}\}mathrm{Results}$ are robust to controls.
+See Appendix Table B5 for details.

-17This baseline expectation is generated by computing 1-(Pr(Choosing a Man)Pr(Choosing a Man)).
+19This baseline expectation is generated by computing $1-(\Pr(\text{Choosing a Man})\Pr(\text{Choosing a Man}))$.
 Because men comprise 80 percent of the 1F groups, the expected value is 1-(0.80.8)=1-0.64=0.36100=36%.